Standards of Progress

 Academic Plan Definition: a student who successfully appeals for reinstatement of financial aid eligibility may be required to complete, during a probationary period, specific requirements contained in an academic plan developed for that student.
 Academic plan details require students to meet a 2.5 term GPA and 100 percent completion rate.

-If the student has not met the cumulative grade point average and pace of progression/completion percentage standard but has met the conditions specified in his or her academic plan, the student shall be under a probationary status for a subsequent evaluation period.
+If the student has not met the cumulative grade point average and pace of progression/completion percentage standard but has met the conditions specified in their academic plan, the student shall be under a probationary status for a subsequent evaluation period.

 Notification of Status and Appeal Results